llxxbb/Nature/doc/help/architecture.md

 ### Idempotent

-Idempotent is important and obligatory when retry exists, there are some cases for retries
+Idempotent is important and obligatory when retry exists, `Nature` only insert data to database, no __deletions__ no __updates__.
+Once they inputted, you can't change any of them, even for the state data.

+Nature is **making history**.

+There are some cases for retries

 - `instance` inputted from outside
 - dispatch tasks to `converter`s
 - `instance` converted by `converter`

+#### Save task before data

-Let's to see the dispatch-task first, there is an example : One upstream has tow downstream,  and Nature failed for the  first downstream generating and succeed for the second downstream; at that time we removed the first downstream `relation` from the upstream; and then the Nature retry the the failed for the first downstream.
+Let's to see the dispatch-task first, there is an example : One upstream has tow downstream flows,  and Nature failed for the  first downstream generating and succeed for the second downstream; and at that time we do a dangerous operation that we removed the first downstream `relation` definition from the database; and then the Nature retry the the failed for the first branch.
 Boom! same input get different outputs, So Nature must to avoid this case happen.
-One possible way to do this is generate all tasks before dispatch, so that the `relation` changes do not affect the dispatch.
+One possible way to do this is **generate all tasks before dispatch**, so that the `relation` changes will not take affect on the retrying tasks.

-But there is another problem: save 'instance' and generate converter tasks may be broken by bad network environment.
-You may say database **transaction** can resolve it,  considering the large distribute database system will be used, so **Nature will not use the database-transaction**.
-To resolve this problem, Nature save task which include instance and downstream targets before save instance, so that Nature retry can rebuild all data consistently.
+But there is another problem: save 'instance' and generate converter tasks may be broken on bad network environment.
+You may say database **transaction** can resolve it,  considering the large distribute database system will be used, so **Nature can not use the database-transaction**.
+To resolve this problem, **Nature will save task before save instances**, so that Nature retry can rebuild all data consistently.

+#### Save plan before data

 Now for the third case. a `converter` may return many instances,  because we can not use transaction,  all these need to be saved one by one,  It can be interrupt by bad environment also.
 Nature introduced `plan` to resolve it.
-Plan is a big object include all returned instances. before  we save `instance`s for each, we save `plan` first, so that we can redo it when instances saving is broken.
+Plan is a big object include all returned instances. **before  we save `instance`s for each, we save `plan` first**, so that we can redo it when instances saving is broken.

 But there is a particular case be ignored, the `converter` may be not idempotent, that mean the `plan` may be changed.
-Nature does not allow this happen: the `plan` table's primary key is made up of upstream `meta` and downstream `meta`,  and Nature only insert data to plan table, so as a developer you don't worry about the repeated processing.
+Nature does not allow this happen: the `plan` table's primary key is made up of upstream `meta` and downstream `meta`,  in this mechanism Nature would reject all the later plans that with the same upstream and downstream, **the first is the last**.

+#### Primary key of the `Instance` table

-Another point is instance table.
-Nature only insert data to it too, and the table's primary key is little complex, it is made up of id, `meta` and statue version.
-But in fact this is not enough,  **id** is the stumbling  block when instance inputted from outside.
+Another point is instance table. same as `plan` described upper, Nature only insert data to it too, and the table's primary key is little complex, it is made up of id, `meta` and state version.
+But in fact this is not enough,  id is the stumbling  block when instance inputted from outside.
 Id must be unique, if you don't give one to Nature, Nature generated one by hash. so it's idempotent in this situation.
 Theoretically, hash algorithm has conflict problem, though it's a small chance, so Nature recommends to use your own unique id.
 Maybe a center-id-generator like facebook 's snowflake is a good choice..

 ### Error, retry and callback